DTwin-HY/DTwin/docs/architecture.md

 The MCP Pod runs an [MCP weather server](https://github.com/jensjvh/mcp_historical_weather_server/tree/main/src/mcp_historical_weather_server), which lets agents access data from the [Open-Meteo](https://open-meteo.com/) weather API.

 ### PostgreSQL Pod
 The PostgreSQL Pod is implemented with OKD's (or CSC's Rahti's) default PostgreSQL template with persistent storage.
+If the connection to the database is set correctly as described in [the project root README](../README.md), Flask-Migrate should automatically create all the required tables into the database upon Backend Pod start-up.

 ## CI/CD pipeline diagram